Stars and Stripes closure ordered by Pentagon as Trump, lawmakers signal push to save legendary military newspaper

 Founded by Union soldiers in 1861, Stars and Stripes has launched the careers of journalists such as Pulitzer-winning cartoonist Bill Mauldin, whose drawings of GI grunts “Willie and Joe” were a staple on the home front and abroad during World War II.

 The publication has often run afoul of the Pentagon’s brass for reporting unflattering stories about military operations and management.
 On Friday, for example, its website, Stripes.com, posted a news story about Trump’s denial that he disparaged U.S. war dead as “losers” and “suckers,” following a report in the Atlantic magazine.
-It has reported extensively on the Department of Defense’s policy of keeping schools on bases in Japan open during the pandemic, even as Japanese schools were closing due to the health threat.
-It broke the first story about NBC News anchor Brian Williams’ exaggerated accounts of his experiences covering the war in Iraq, which eventually led to Williams’s demotion.
+It has reported extensively on the Defense Department’s policy of keeping schools on bases in Japan open during the pandemic, even as Japanese schools were closing due to the health threat.
+It broke the first story about NBC News anchor Brian Williams’s exaggerated accounts of his experiences covering the war in Iraq, which eventually led to Williams’s demotion.

 It has also covered its own potential demise.
 The memo directing its shutdown was first reported by Stars and Stripes on Wednesday; the publication said Haverstick wrote it last month.

-Stars and Stripes publisher Max Lederer told The Washington Post that the papers’s management is working out the plans for ceasing publication and dissolving the organization but said it is still “premature to implement those steps.”
+Stars and Stripes publisher Max Lederer told The Washington Post that the paper’s management is working out the plans for ceasing publication and dissolving the organization but said it is still “premature to implement those steps.”

-Stars and Stripes has said the Pentagon funding accounts for about half its annual revenue; the balances comes from subscriptions and advertising.
+Stars and Stripes has said the Pentagon funding accounts for about half its annual revenue; the balance comes from subscriptions and advertising.

 It’s not entirely clear why the Pentagon wants to zero out the publication, given that its annual subsidy amounts to a tiny fraction of the Defense Department’s $700 billion-plus budget.
 Esper said in February that funds devoted to the publication would be used for “higher-priority issues,” such as weapons purchases.